 1. Wash the chicken thoroughly and place it in a large pot

-2. Cut onion in half and place over chicken along with cinnamon, Lipton Chicken Noodle Soup packet, salt and pepper
+2. Cut the onion in half and place over the chicken along with cinnamon, Lipton Chicken Noodle Soup packet, salt, and pepper

 3. Fill 3/4 of the pot with water

 4. Cook on medium heat for 45 minutes

 5. Thoroughly wash carrots, celery, zucchini (scrub zucchini with a vegetable brush to remove sand

 6. Cut off the ends of each vegetable